Implantable Collamer Lens

 ICL In New York City

-The Implantable Collamer Lens (ICL) procedure is designed to correct a higher degree of nearsightedness than LASIK or PRK could fix.
+The Implantable Collamer Lens (ICL) procedure is a safe cutting edge procedure designed to correct a higher degree of nearsightedness than LASIK or PRK could fix, with no downtime.

 What is an ICL?

 An ICL, or implantable Collamer lens, is a vision correction technique meant to correct a medium to a high amount of refractive error called myopia -also known as nearsightedness- which may be uncorrectable via other methods.
 During the procedure, a lens is inserted into the posterior chamber of the eye, which lies behind the iris.
 The new lens acts like an implantable contact lens, refocusing the light within your eye instead of in front of it, which complements the refraction from your natural lens.
 An ICL can correct a much higher degree of nearsightedness compared to LASIK and PRK and usually entails a faster recovery time.
 The Collamer lens itself is an FDA-approved product made up of a biocompatible collagen copolymer, hence the name.
 Collagen is a naturally occurring protein found in your eye, and the polymer is similar to the substance found in contact lenses.
 The ICL is removable and replaceable as well, which makes it unique from LASIK and PRK.

 The surgery itself is similar to cataract surgery.
 Before the procedure, you will have to come into the office to measure the dimensions of the eye, and to ensure the ICL is safe to implant.
 If Dr. Rapoport decides the ICL is the best course of action, a procedure date will be set.